Orson Welles: The Mercury Theatre on the Air

-After the theatrical successes of the Mercury Theatre, CBS Radio invited Orson Welles to create a summer show for 13 weeks.
-The series began July 11, 1938, initially titled First Person Singular, with the formula that Welles would play the lead in each show.
-Some months later the show was called The Mercury Theatre on the Air.
+After the theatrical successes of the Mercury Theatre, CBS Radio invited Welles to create a summer show for 13 weeks.
+The series began July 11, 1938, with the formula that Welles would play the lead in each show.
 The weekly hour-long show presented radio plays based on classic literary works, with original music composed and conducted by Bernard Herrmann.

 The Mercury Theatre's radio adaptation of The War of the Worlds by H. G. Wells October 30, 1938, brought Welles instant fame.
-The combination of the news bulletin form of the performance with the between-breaks dial spinning habits of listeners was later reported to have created widespread confusion among listeners who failed to hear the introduction, although the extent of this confusion has come into question.
+The combination of the news bulletin form of the performance, with the between-breaks dial-spinning habits of listeners, created confusion among listeners who failed to hear the introduction, although the extent of this confusion has come into question.
 Panic was reportedly spread among listeners who believed the fictional news reports of a Martian invasion.
-The myth of the result created by the combination was reported as fact around the world and disparagingly mentioned by Adolf Hitler in a public speech.
+The myth of the result created by the combination was reported as fact around the world and disparagingly mentioned by Adolf Hitler in a speech.

 Welles's growing fame drew Hollywood offers, lures that the independent-minded Welles resisted at first.
-The Mercury Theatre on the Air, which had been a sustaining show (without sponsorship) was picked up by Campbell Soup and renamed The Campbell Playhouse.
+The Mercury Theatre on the Air, which had been a sustaining show (without sponsorship), was picked up by Campbell Soup and renamed The Campbell Playhouse.
 The Mercury Theatre on the Air made its last broadcast on December 4, 1938, and The Campbell Playhouse began five days later.

-Welles began commuting from California to New York for the two Sunday broadcasts of The Campbell Playhouse after signing a film contract with RKO Pictures in August 1939.
-In November 1939, production of the show moved from New York to Los Angeles.
+Welles began commuting from California to New York for the Sunday broadcasts of The Campbell Playhouse after signing a film contract with RKO Pictures in August 1939.
+In November, production of the show moved to Los Angeles.
 After 20 shows, Campbell began to exercise more creative control and had complete control over story selection.
 As his contract with Campbell came to an end, Welles chose not to sign on for another season.
 After the broadcast of March 31, 1940, Welles and Campbell parted amicably.

 Hollywood (1939–1948)

-RKO Radio Pictures president George Schaefer eventually offered Welles what generally is considered the greatest contract offered to a filmmaker, much less to one who was untried.
-Engaging him to write, produce, direct and perform in two motion pictures, the contract subordinated the studio's financial interests to Welles's creative control, and broke all precedent by granting Welles the right of final cut.
+RKO Radio Pictures president George J. Schaefer ultimately offered Welles what generally is considered the greatest contract offered to a filmmaker, much less to one who was untried.
+Engaging him to write, produce, direct and perform in two pictures, the contract subordinated the studio's financial interests to Welles's creative control, and broke precedent by granting Welles final cut.
 After signing a summary agreement with RKO on July 22, Welles signed a full-length 63-page contract August 21, 1939.
 The agreement was bitterly resented by the Hollywood studios and persistently mocked in the trade press.